 Don’t forget to double check that you have the correct chargers and that they work before you hit the road.
 A costly mistake I have made more than once!

 Any parent knows that after a few hours of listening to anything from a children’s’ song collection to a DVD to the sound of video games, you will start to go a little crazy.
-Thus, headphones are always a must on our roadtrips.
+Thus, headphones are always a must on our road trips.
 We have gone through more headphones than I can count trying to find ones that aren’t too loud or don’t break too easily.
-A great find are the LilGadgets Headphones available at bestbuy.ca or amazon.ca.
+A great find is the LilGadgets Headphones available at bestbuy.ca or amazon.ca.
 According to Amber Mac, the headphones are durable, comfortable and light with a max volume of 93db to protect little ears.
 I particularly like that you can connect the headphones together through a shareport so the kids can listen to the same device at the same time with no additional splitters needed.
 Wired headphones cost around $34.99 while the wireless version will run you $69.99 a set.

 Photo credit: LilGadgets